WaylandM/aspi/doc/gui.md

 ##3.
 Results Summary

-After uploading a data file, results are displayed in four tabs, the first of which is the summmary:
+After uploading a data file, results are displayed in four tabs, the first of which is the summary:

 <img src="https://raw.githubusercontent.com/WaylandM/aspi/master/images/summary_tab.PNG" width="550" alt="Summary tab">

-The number of infections reported to be asymmetric will depend on the statistical tests used (replicated g-tests *vs* binomial exact tests), the procedure used to correct for multiple comparisons (control of FDR *vs* FWER) and the chosen significance level.
+The number of infections reported to be asymmetric will depend on the statistical test used (G-test *vs* binomial exact test), the procedure used to correct for multiple comparisons (control of FDR *vs* FWER) and the chosen significance threshold.

 ##4.
 Individual hosts

 <img src="https://raw.githubusercontent.com/WaylandM/aspi/master/images/individual_hosts_tab.PNG" width="550" alt="Start screen">

+This tab shows the results of indvidual hypothesis tests applied to each host.
+In the case of the G-test, seven columns are displayed:
+* **Host** - unique host identifier
+* **Left** - number of parasites on left
+* **Right** - number of parasites on right
+* **G** - test statistic
+* **p** - p-value for G-test
+* **BH** - FDR corrected p-value (Benjamini & Hochberg's procedure)
+* **Holm** - FWER corrected p-value (Holm's procedure)

+If the exact binomial test is used, the test statistic column is not displayed.
+Columns can be sorted using the arrows in the column headers.
+Results can be downloaded as a text file (comma-separated-value).

 ##5.
 Histogram

 <img src="https://raw.githubusercontent.com/WaylandM/aspi/master/images/histogram_tab.PNG" width="550" alt="Start screen">

+The histogram shows the distribution of fold differences in abundance between left and right sides.
+For each host the number of parasites on the right is divided by the number on the left, and the result is binary log transformed.
+The binary log ratio will be negative if there are more parasites on the left than right, and positive if there are more parasites on the right than left.
+A binary log ratio of one corresponds to a one-fold difference, i.e. double the number of parasites.
+Perfect symmetry is a binary log ratio of zero.
+An image of the histogram can be downloaded in either PNG or PDF format.

 ##6.
 Volcano Plot

 <img src="https://raw.githubusercontent.com/WaylandM/aspi/master/images/volcano_plot_tab.PNG" width="550" alt="Start screen">

+This plot shows statistical significance (-log10(p-value)) of G-tests for asymmetry of parasite distributions in individual hosts *vs* fold difference (binary log ratio) in parasite abundance between right and left.
+Each point in the scatterplot represents the parasite distribution in an individual host.
+The dashed horizontal line represents the chosen p-value threshold.
+Parasite distributions deviating significantly from symmetry are shown as red squares, whereas those not differing signicantly from a 1:1 ratio are represented by blue circles.
+Changing the **Multiple Test Correction** and or **Significance level** in the control panel will update the plot.